cgeyskens/phd/ip-proteomics/notes.md

   - DEA: try out ROTS, SAM and ProDA, these will handle missing values better

+Nice python-based packages: Gopher

 ### Development notes

 V - copy raw data to HPC
 V - make apptainer container for DIA-NN (see notes in README: https://github.com/vdemichev/DiaNN/issues 1202#issuecomment-2511182874)

-- try to run DIA-NN with same settings as Pedro on the cluster
+V- try to run DIA-NN with same settings as Pedro on the cluster
   - issue DIA-NN doesnt support .wiff files on linux version.
 Need to convert from .wiff to .mzML with most popular tool: msconvert.
-        --> solution_1: make apptainer container for msconvert from official dockerhub container (https://hub.docker.com/r/proteowizard/pwiz-skyline-i-agree-to-the-vendor-licenses)
+        V--> solution_1: make apptainer container for msconvert from official dockerhub container (https://hub.docker.com/r/proteowizard/pwiz-skyline-i-agree-to-the-vendor-licenses)
         --> solution_2: make apptainer container from custom dockerhub container (https://github.com/jspaezp/elfragmentador-data#setting-up-msconvert-on-singularity-)
         --> solution_3: perform the file conversion locally with a docker container --> solution_4: run DIA-NN with Wine on hpc.